icebox827/concert-project-capstone/README.md

 # Rock Concert Page
 It is a front-end web development project.
 This project is about building a website for a concert using technologies like HTML, CSS, and Bootstrap.
 In this project, we have a portal and two links, one is the about page and the other to book tickets for the concert.
 It's a responsive project suitable for mobile and desktop views.
+The puspose of this project is to create a meaningful website for the a production company whic job is to create event and also provide the possibilities users to schedule and buy ticket only.

 # Credits
 Design idea by Cindy Shin in Behance